Welcome to the

-The Secret of Bulb Culture – How to Tell a Good Bulb from a Bad One
+The Secret of Bulb Culture – How to Tell a Good Flower Bulb from a Bad One

 I found this sweet 1909 Boddington’s Plant catalog and Autumn Garden guide with a page titled ‘The Secret of Bulb Culture’ in the Heritage Biodiversity Library.
-The pretty graphic cover caught my eye, but on closer inspection, I also learned a few things about how to tell if you have good bulb or a less good bulb ….
+The pretty graphic cover caught my eye, but on closer inspection, I also learned a few things about how to tell if you have a good flower bulb or a less good bulb.
 I’ve pulled out the tidbits of great bulb advice below — but I’ve included the whole page at the bottom so that you can read it for yourself.
+It is a charming relic.

 Autumn bulb advice from a 1909 boddingtons plant catalog.

-How to tell if you have a good bulb?
+How to tell if you have a good flower bulb?

 “To convince ourselves of this, all we have to do is to cut open a bulb and, if we have patience and a good magnifying glass, we can count every blossom which that bulb bad the possibility of making.”